com-480-data-visualization/datavis-project-2022-teamsalt/Milestone2.md

 ![Part 1](img/dataviz-part1.png)

 Then for the second part there will a plot where the y-axis parameter can be chosen and it will display its evolution through the years.
 One idea is to have the possibilty to "slide" over the x-axis to not have all the years clumped up and only show a few years at a time.
 Since we are building plots, SVG will most likely be necessary for this part.
+The projector can simulate the animation for the transition between different plots.

 ![Part 2](img/dataviz-part2.png)